 - Carefully and intentionally review and recommend board-nominated candidates and appointments to the board to ensure inclusive representation of the members taking into consideration factors such as, but not limited to, experience, gender, ethnicity, geography, past/current involvement at UNICON, and school size - 2.
 Develop and maintain a pipeline of qualified board member candidates who meet membership requirements and bring diversity and balance (e.g., location, gender, size, type of programs, etc.) to the schools represented by the board. - 3.
 Manage the board election process and inform the board of election outcome. - 4.
 Make recommendations to the board regarding the "board appointment" candidates. - 5.
-Stand ready to make recommendations for appointment in the event of a Board member resignation or departure. - 6.
-Manage all candidate communications related to elections and appointments. - 7.
-Working with the Executive Director, provide the UNICON board with Continuity reporting at each Board meeting. - 8.
-Co-chair(s) to work effectively with other Continuity Committee members to ensure they are actively involved and participative. - 9.
+If the Board decides not to follow the recommendation of the Community Committee, the Board will document the rationale for its decision for further discussion. - 6.
+Stand ready to make recommendations for appointment in the event of a Board member resignation or departure. - 7.
+Manage all candidate communications related to elections and appointments. - 8.
+Working with the Executive Director, provide the UNICON board with Continuity reporting at each Board meeting. - 9.
+Co-chair(s) to work effectively with other Continuity Committee members to ensure they are actively involved and participative. - 10.
 Co-chairs to maintain appropriate membership staffing for their respective committee.